emutos/manual/usermanual/docs/index.md

 ### Preferences ###

-Use the Options -> Set preferences... dialog to have GEM confirm file deletions, copies or overwrites.
+Use the Options -> Set preferences... dialog to have GEM:

-In the same window, select ``More preferences`` to set:
+* confirm file deletions,

+* confirm copies, or

+* confirm overwrites.

-* how quickly GEM decides you have double clicked on something rather than two separate clicks,
+* set how quickly GEM decides you have double clicked on something rather than two separate clicks,

-* whether you have to click on a menu to get it or just mouse over it, and
+* set whether you have to click on a menu to get it or just mouse over it, and

-* the time and date formats.
+* set the time and date formats.

 ### Desktop Configuration ###